The theoretical description of the transverse momentum spectra: a unified model: Abstract

 \section{Abstract}

 Analysis of transverse momentum distributions is a useful tool to understand the dynamics of relativistic particles produced in high energy collision.
 Finding a proper distribution function to approximate the spectra is a vastly developing area of research in particle physics.
-In this work, we have provided a detailed theoretical description of the application of the unified statistical framework in high energy physics.
-Here, the transverse momentum spectra of pion measured by experiment at RHIC and LHC are also investigated in the framework of relativistic statistical thermodynamics using unified distribution.
+In this work, we have provided a detailed theoretical description of the unified statistical framework in high energy physics.
+We have tested the applicability of this framework on experimental data by analysing the transverse momentum spectra of pion produced in heavy-ion collision at RHIC and LHC.
+We have also attempted to explain the transverse momentum spectra of charged hadrons formed in \pp~collision at different energies using the unified statistical framework.
+This formalism has been proved to nicely explain the spectra of particles produced in soft processes as well hard scattering processes in a consistent manner.